Tetany is a medical condition that leads to painful muscle contractions. It typically begins in the jaw and then progresses to the rest of the body.

 FAQs About Tetany Answered By Your Doctor Online Team

 Tetany and seizures are two different conditions.
-A seizure is an uncontrolled burst of electrical activity in your brain that can cause behavioural and movement changes.
+A seizure is an uncontrolled burst of electrical activity in your brain that can cause behavioral and movement changes.
 In comparison, Tetany involves involuntary muscle contractions.

 Patients may receive calcium or magnesium supplements intravenously or orally to alleviate tetany from low blood levels of these minerals.
 In extreme circumstances, intravenous calcium gluconate may quickly raise blood calcium levels.
 Depending on the underlying reason, other medications may also be used to treat tetany, such as hormone replacement therapy in hypoparathyroidism or medications to balance acid-base in situations of alkalosis.